riki137/multitron/README.md

    The `merge` method is used to merge new data into the existing data structure under a specified key in the Central Cache.
 It takes a key, the data to merge, and an optional merge level indicating how deep the array structure should be merged.
 This is particularly useful for hierarchical or nested data structures.

-   **Example Usage:**

    ```php
    $newResults = ['subtask1' => ['status' => 'done'], 'subtask2' => ['status' => 'pending']];
    $comm->merge('project_results', $newResults, 1)->await();
    // The project_results key will have its data updated without overwriting existing entries
    ```

-### Summary of Use

-The `TaskCommunicator` thus serves as a powerful tool for managing shared state through the Central Cache.
-By leveraging the above methods, tasks can effectively record and retrieve data needed for their execution, enhancing coordination and state management across a potentially complex and parallelized workflow.

-Each of these methods is designed to facilitate easy and efficient data-sharing during the task execution phase, allowing developers to build scalable and responsive systems that make full use of available resources while maintaining the integrity of shared data.

 ## Contributing

 Contributions, issues, and feature requests are welcome!

-Feel free to check [issues page](https://github.com/username/multitron/issues) if you want to contribute.
+Feel free to check [issues page](https://github.com/riki137/multitron/issues) if you want to contribute.

 ## License